bcgov/angular-scaffold/openshift/README.md

 ## Jenkins Additional Setup

-Jenkins out-of-the-box needs some additional
+Jenkins out-of-the-box needs some additional setup.

+1. First off, you'll need the admin password.
+Go the Deployments -> `jenkins-pipeline-svc` -> Environment -> `JENKINS_PASSWORD`
+1. Navigate to jenkins web site by looking in your Routes in made for Jenkins
+1. Upgrade all the plugins in Jenkins
+1. Add the `GitHub` plugin